 This probably doesn’t mean much to the creatives who work on content every day, but for project managers, it’s a huge change.

 We can simply type in What’s [This Dude] been working on? or What did [Employee X] say about [Top Secret Project] the other day? — and there it is.

 All the answers project managers want are easily found through this handy reporting tab, which brings together everyone’s messages, comments, to-dos, and to-dones.

 This feature gives managers the opportunity to see the big picture of a project more easily than in older versions of Basecamp.
 We especially appreciate this because we can quickly tell if someone is going to be overextended for the week or if they’ll have extra capacity to help out with unexpected projects.

 ⛺: Settling In To Basecamp 3

 So now that we’re on the other side, would we do it again?
 Transition from Basecamp 2 to Basecamp 3, manual migration and all?

 Sure, the process took a little time and a lot of colorful language, but Basecamp 3 is an invaluable piece of our business.
 It truly does make “chaos, organized.”

 We take efficiency seriously at 9 Clouds.
-Download our Guide to Business Productivity to learn more of our tips and tricks for getting shit done at work.
+Follow our blog for more tips and tricks on getting shit done.